verdverm/verdverm.github.io/_sr/01a-intro.md

 ##### Contributions

 The main contribution of this work is
-*Prioritized Grammar Enumeration*
-a method
-which can derive mathematical formula in an **efficient and reproducible** way.
+Prioritized Grammar Enumeration (PGE), a method which can derive mathematical formula from data in an efficient and reproducible way.

-...

-a generalization of linear and non-linear regression, when the model is unknown.
+We step back from mainstream
+Genetic Programming (GP) thinking, to fundamentally change the way we approach the Symbolic Regression (SR) problem.
+The overall goal of SR is to produce equations which find a balance in the trade-off between accuracy and complexity, the method of getting there need not be fixed.
+By reconsidering the fundamental approach to SR problem, we believe that PGE is an evolution in thought, leading the way to a reliable SR technology.

+PGE brief

+PGE basic

+1. Redefining the problem
+1. Creating a deterministic and reproducible algorithm

 We then enhance the PGE algorithm in several ways.

-- we extend PGE to discover equations in a spectrum of domains.

-- we enhance the algorithm with deeper equation abstractions, richer relationships, and a persistent formula library.

-- to deal with data and problem complexities...
- - feature selection
- - waterfall evaluation and prioritization
- - combine multiple experiments to provide greater view of problem space
+1. More application domains through differential equations.
+1. Deeper abstractions and richer relationships.

-- we enable the PGE algorithm to scale by decoupling the subroutines into a set of services which are distributed to the cloud environment.
+1. Scaling the algorithm by decoupling into services

-- we create an interactive visualization interface which enables users to effectively interpret the results.

-The first major theme of this work is creating a Symbolic Regression technology.
-This involves \# parts.

-1. Redefining the problem
-2. Creating a deterministic and reproducible algorithm
-3. Redesigning the algorithm as a scalable platform
-4. Creating an interactive visualization for domain experts to gain insights and understand how the models were derived.

-The overall goal of SR is to produce equations which find a balance in the trade-off between accuracy and complexity.
-The method of getting there does not need to be fixed.
-We step back from mainstream SR and GP thinking, to fundamentally change the way we approach regressing symbolic expressions.
-By reconsidering how to tackle the SR problem, we believe that PGE is an evolution in thought about the way to create such a technology.

-The difference is in how grammar is interacted with.
-GP uses a grammar to define building blocks and ensure valid expressions are constructed.
-PGE uses a grammar to order search space, growing expressions through the production rules.
-This idea alters the direction of search, from narrowing in on solutions to reaching out in an attempt to encounter the solution.
-PGE works well because it traverses the best paths towards the most promising areas of the search space.
-It does this by treating grammar enumeration, and subsequently Symbolic Regression, as a dynamic programming problem.

-PGE pushes (or pops?)
-SR into the realm of language theory.
-Programming languages are searched by programs written in the same or a different language.
-Finite automatons can regress
-and recognize finite automatons.
-Parse trees in one grammar
-derive parse trees in another.
-They can all do unto others
-as they can do unto themselves.
-These ideas are quite reminiscent of themes woven throughout Godel, Escher, Bach \cite{hofstadter:2000:geb}.
+1. Combine multiple experiments to return more symbolic expressions